 Asthma symptoms, also called asthma flare-ups or asthma attacks, are often caused by allergies and exposure to allergens such as pet danger, dust mites, pollen or mold.
 Non-allergic triggers include smoke, pollution or cold air or changes in weather.

-If you need help with disability claims case, reach out to an experienced asthma disability lawyer at McDermott Law, LLC for expert assistance.
+If you need help with a disability claim, reach out to an experienced asthma disability lawyer at McDermott Law, LLC for expert assistance.
+Our expert team of lawyers at McDermott Law, LLC is here to guide you through the process and ensure that your rights are protected every step of the way.

 Asthma, American Academy of Allergy Asthma & Immunology, http://www.aaaai.org/conditions-and-treatments/asthma